csixteen/sokoban/README.md

 - `q` - quits the game
 - `r` - resets the level

-# Board elements

-These are the current board elements:

-- `w` - wall (unmovable)
-- `b` - block (movable)
-- `f` - floor
-- `g` - goal (where you need to put the block onto)
-- `o` - block on a goal (becomes unmovable)
-- `h` - player facing left
-- `j` - player facing down
-- `k` - player facing up
-- `l` - player facing right

 # Adding a new level

 The levels are defined in the `levels.dat` file.
-Each level is specified as 8 consecutive strings with 8 characters each.
-Different levels are separated by one or more empty strings.
-Right now each level must be a matrix 8x8, but this is a limitation that I'll hopefully fix soon.
+Each level is specified as a number of consecutive lines, all with the same length (essentially, a matrix).

 The matrices in `levels.dat` will be rendered 90 degrees rotated anti-clockwise.
 I still haven't fixed this, but I don't think it's that big of a deal.
 Here is the matrix that corresponds to the level on the screenshot: